Haoyu2/frcc/README.md

 1. Refer to `experiments/cc_bench/setup.sh` for installing mahimahi, iperf3,
    etc. used for running experiments.
 Note, you may want to deactivate conda environment, as the environment's protobuf may interfere with mahimahi and genericCC protobuf.
-Reactivate after running the script.
+Reactivate the conda environment after running the script.
 2. Refer to `experiments/cc_bench/boot.sh` for setting up kernel parameters (e.g., TCP buffers).
 This needs to be run after every boot.